jianliu10/jianliu.github.io/_posts/2016-10-10-FX market data aggregator.md

 ### Architecture Diagram
-When the total number of ESNs is large, e.g. > 20, we should segregate adapter service functionalities from aggregator functionalities in the way as the above the high performance design.
+When the total number of ESNs is large, e.g. > 50, we should segregate adapter service functionalities from aggregator functionalities in the way as the above design.

-However, when the total number of ESNs is small (less than 20). we can use a simplifed version of design, where each adapter serive implements both adapter serive functionalities and aggregator service functionality. each adapter service subscribes to a partition of FX instruments from all ESNs.
+However, when the total number of ESNs is small (< 20). we use a simplifed version of design, where each adapter serive implements both adapter serive functionalities and aggregator service functionalities. each adapter service subscribes to a partition of FX instruments from all ESNs.

-The following architecture diagram is for the simplified version of design when ESNs number is small.
+The following architecture diagram is for the simplified version of design when the total number of ESNs is small.

 ![architecture](/images/architecture.gif)